r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 The **OptString.new()** API accepts string values (text-numbers-symbols) to be inputed manually by user<br />

 **HINT**: in **DefaultOptions** method we allready have defined the module to run againts session 1 by default.<br />
-But users can still define (manually) a different session number to run module againts, example: set SESSION 3
+But users can still define (manually) a different session number to run the module againts, example: set SESSION 3

 <br /><br />